OksanaTka/doGGarden/README.md

 go straight to your favorite park (by clicking MY PARK button),<br />
 read parks rules (valid for any park) and loguot.

-Select a park by clicking on the marker.
+Select a park by clicking on the marker.<br />
 The pop-up window shows the following details for each park:
 1. Name
 2. Rating